Butler Pinkerton Calculator—Total Risk Allocator Frequently Asked Questions (FAQs)

 Q: What proxy for the market should I use?

 A: We often use the S&P 500 (this is the Calculator’s default) since this is a very common measure of the U.S. stock market’s performance.
 In theory, any proxy can be used.
 However, practically-speaking, one should use a broad market index.
-Other options that this Calculator allows are the NYSE Composite, the Russell 3000, the Dow Jones Wilshire 5000, the Toronto Stock Exchange (S&P 500/TSX) for Canadian valuations and the CDAX for German valuations.
+Other options that this Calculator allows are Dow Jones Composite Average, the SPDR® Global Dow ETF: DGT, and the SPDR® Portfolio Europe ETF: SPEU.

-If you are valuing a foreign company other than a Canadian or German company, you will want to use an appropriate foreign stock market index.
+If you are valuing a non-U.S. company other than a European company, you will want to use an appropriate foreign stock market index.
 Currently, this is not an automatic look-up option, however, you can select the cut/paste method and paste this data in, if required.

 Q: What is the source of the guideline comparables’ historical stock price information?

-A: Xignite.
-Specifically, the Calculator obtains data from the adjusted closing stock prices as reported by Xignite.
-The adjusted closing prices are adjusted for stock splits.
+A: The Calculator obtains data from the adjusted closing stock prices as reported by a 3rd-party data provider.
+The adjusted closing prices are adjusted for stock splits and dividends.
 Alternatively, the user has the ability of manually copying and pasting closing stock prices from Yahoo!
 Finance, Google Finance, or any other source.

 Q: What is the frequency of stock price data that you obtain?